 The numbers in this table represent the estimated carbon storage provided by different land uses, based on the soil and vegetation components.
-Often, only carbon in above ground vegetation is recorded, yet as we have shown, there are considerable stores of carbon in wetlands, for example.
+Often, only carbon in above ground vegetation is recorded but as we have shown there are considerable stores of carbon in wetlands, for example.

-However, International agreements, such as the Kyoto Protocol do not recognize soil carbon in ‘carbon accounting’ procedures, only carbon that has become stored due to planting.
+However, international agreements, such as the Kyoto Protocol do not recognise soil carbon in ‘carbon accounting’ procedures, only carbon that has become stored due to planting.
 This is despite soil carbon having been extensively studied in agricultural science and its role in creating healthy soils.

-The way we manage Tahi means that no more carbon will be lost from these wetlands; in fact, the amount that can be stored will increase as the wetlands are re-established.
+The way we manage Tahi means that no more carbon will be lost from these wetlands.
+The amount that can be stored will increase as the wetlands are re-established.
 Live update shown here or follow this link to see the carbon stored in Tahi’s wetlands.

 Did you know?
 Wetlands can store similar carbon levels per hectare basis as local native forests, or four times that of a pine plantation.